 Portland, OR – Chris has been a full-time at-home dad since 2009.
 Originally from Canada, he now lives with his wife and two sons in Portland, OR.
 He became an “accidental activist,” as he calls it, when he succeeded in getting Huggies to change an offensive ad campaign, and has jumped at the opportunity to be able to discuss modern fatherhood with a wider audience.
-Chris blogs about his thoughts and experiences as a dad at The Daddy Doctrines, runs PDX Dads Group, and recently released his first major children’s book Sometimes You Need a Jellyfish, that he wrote and illustrated.
-He has served as the Director of Marketing and Communications for the NAHDN, and at the 20th Annual At-Home Dads Convention in 2015 was elected by the Board as President of the organization.
+Chris still blogs occasionally about his thoughts and experiences as a dad at The Full Routly, runs PDX Dads Group, and recently released his first major children’s book Sometimes You Need a Jellyfish, that he wrote and illustrated.
+He was elected to serve as President of the organization in 2015 and 2016.

-The National At-Home Dad Network is led by an all-volunteer Board of Directors, with three members elected to three-year terms by membership at each Convention during the Annual Members Meeting.
-Officer positions on the Board (President, Vice-President, Secretary, and Treasurer) are appointed by the Board itself.
+The National At-Home Dad Network is led by an all-volunteer Board of Directors, elected to three-year terms by membership at each Convention during the Annual Members Meeting.
+Officer positions on the Board (President, Vice-President, Secretary, and Treasurer) are elected by the Board itself.

 Morrisonville, WI – Greg has been an at-home dad since 2000 homeschooling his 3 boys.
 Greg participates in a local dad panel at Edgewood College, focusing on educating college students about the different roles of dads today.
 Greg was recently elected the chairman of the board of his semi-pro football team and served as the Chairman of the Social Media Committee for The National At-Home Dad Network before being selected as Vice-President.